Pennsylvania

 The synagogue is usually closed outside of prayer times.

-Bensalem abandoned Lithuanian cemetery
+Bensalem abandoned Lithuanian cemetery (National Catholics)

 The saddest Lithuanian site in Philadelphia is the abandoned Lithuanian cemetery at Bensalem suburb (est. 1926).
 Once owned by the unique and independent Lithuanian National Catholic church, the cemetery became abandoned after most Lithuanians returned from that church to the Vatican-led Roman Catholic church.

-Currently, the cemetery is so overgrown that it requires a painful pushing through spiky plants to access some of the graves (what you see near the road is just part of the cemetery; the other parts are deeper into the forest).
+Currently, the cemetery is so overgrown that it requires a painful push through spiky plants to access some of the graves (what you see near the road is just part of the cemetery; the other parts are deeper into the forest).
 Still, that makes the cemetery unique and interesting to those who like such abandoned sites.

 Villa Joseph Marie High School

 Villa Joseph Marie high school was established in 1932 as a Catholic school for mainly Lithuanian girls by the Sisters of St. Casimir, a Lithuanian female monastic order of USA.
 It originally used the historic Maria Hall but got a new building in 1957.
-Nursing home used to stand on the grounds back then as well, now its former premises have been assumed by the school.
+A nursing home used to stand on the grounds back then as well, now its former premises have been assumed by the school.

 Recommended literature: "Where Have All the Lithuanians Gone?
 A Study of St. Casimir’s Lithuanian Parish in South Philadelphia"